Cpl. Jack Preston Gauthier

 the time, his father was employed by Michigan State

-Agriculture and Applied Science.
-With his
+College of Agriculture and Applied Science.
+With

-became the athletic director at Ohio Wesleyan
+father became the athletic director at Ohio Wesleyan

 University.
 The family resided at 202 West